NCOA Logo

 A detailed guide to help clarify what things can effect the results of your NCOA processing job.

-48-month NCOA processing is the best tool for pre-mail address updating, with the greatest breadth and scope of data available, but it is important to understand how it really works.
-Knowing its strengths and its limitations will make you a more knowledgeable user of USPS NCOA processing.
+Our 48-month NCOA processing is the best tool for pre-mail address updates, with the greatest breadth and scope of data available and it's much better than the smaller 18-month file.
+This guide is about understanding how it works.
+Knowing the strengths and limitations of National Change of Address will make you a more knowledgeable user of NCOA processing.

-First of all, one of the most important things to understand about USPS NCOALink is that the USPS-built matching logic is intentionally very strict.
-In other words, your input name and address must match the USPS data or there won't be a match.
+First of all, one of the most important things to understand about National Change of Address is that the USPS-built matching logic is intentionally very strict.
+The USPS controls both the matching logic & the data, and the names and addresses in your list must match the USPS data or there won't be a match.
 The wisdom behind the strictness of the USPS matching logic is that it is deemed far better to not give a new address if there is suspicion of it being wrong, rather than giving it and having it be wrong.
+Our strict matching logic is a very good thing.

-Furthermore, whether or not you receive new address information from NCOALink depends on a number of factors, a few of which include: the relocating postal customer must actually have filed a change of address; the relocating postal customer must also provide accurate information that corresponds with your data; the length of time since the change of address was filed; etc. Also, the demographic and geographic makeup of your list and the quality of the data in your list will affect the results of the NCOALink processing.
-Generally speaking, the better your input data, the better your results
+Furthermore, whether or not you receive new address information from National Change of Address depends on a number of factors, a few of which include: the relocating postal customer must actually have filed a change of address; the relocating postal customer must also provide accurate information that corresponds with your data; the length of time since the change of address was filed; etc. Also, the demographic and geographic makeup of your list and the quality of the data in your list will affect the results of the NCOA processing.
+Generally speaking, the better your input data, the better your results.

 I get it.
 So what can effect my NCOA match rate?